gmarciano/heroku-test/README.md

 ## About Moovie
-Moovie is a web application designed at first to show a list of upcoming movies, and for that consumes a third-party API (TMDb) as the main database.
+Moovie is a web application designed at first to show a list of upcoming movies, and for that it consumes a third-party API (TMDb) as the main database.
 The app is a MVP, and it's public, so feel free to submit a PR :)
 <br>

 You can access the [live demo here.](https://upcomingmoovie.herokuapp.com)
 <br>

-To run it on your environment all you gotta do is get a key for TMDb API, and run the following commands:
+To run it on your environment all you gotta do is run the following commands:
 ```bash
 $ composer install
 $ npm install --save
 $ npm run watch
 ```
+After that you need to get a [TMDb API key](https://developers.themoviedb.org/3/getting-started/introduction) and set it in the **.env** file

 <br>